- A gear bag and a colour-coded swim cap, which must be worn during the swim. An event T-shirt will be provided for the first 1,000 entrants

 - Random entry prizes and vouchers will be in the gear bags or drawn during the event, based on swimmer’s registration numbers

-All swimmers in the 650m, 1400m and 2.5km open water events must confirm at registration that they are physically capable of completing the event safely and in reasonable time.
+All swimmers in the 650m, 1400m and 2.5km open water events must confirm when they register that they are physically capable of completing the event safely and in reasonable time.
 Swimmers are reminded that conditions in an open water swim can be more difficult and water temperatures can be cooler than in a pool environment.
 It is recommended that you wear a wetsuit for extra warmth.

 Swimmers under 18 years must provide the consent of their parent or responsible adult when entering on-line or at registration on the day.